JRKnight21/cot-4500-intro/README.md

-Into to Pythin and GitHub
+Into to Python and GitHub

 the requirements.txt
 This file includes the required packages to run the file such as numpy